Great Migration (African American): Migration patterns

 Big cities were the principal destinations of southerners throughout the two phases of the Great Migration.
-In the first phase, eight major cities attracted two-thirds of the migrants: New York and Chicago, followed in order by Philadelphia, St. Louis, Denver, Detroit, Kansas City, Pittsburgh, and Indianapolis.
+In the first phase, eight major cities attracted two-thirds of the migrants: New York and Chicago, followed in order by Philadelphia, St. Louis, Detroit, Kansas City, Pittsburgh, and Indianapolis.
 The Second great Black migration increased the populations of these cities while adding others as destinations, including the Western states.
-Western cities such as Los Angeles, San Francisco, Oakland, Phoenix, Seattle, and Portland also attracted African Americans in large numbers.
+Western cities such as Los Angeles, San Francisco, Oakland, Phoenix, Denver, Seattle, and Portland also attracted African Americans in large numbers.

 There were clear migratory patterns that linked particular states and cities in the South to corresponding destinations in the North and West.
 Almost half of those who migrated from Mississippi during the first Great Migration, for example, ended up in Chicago, while those from Virginia tended to move to Philadelphia.
 For the most part, these patterns were related to geography (i.e. longitude), with the closest cities attracting the most migrants (such as Los Angeles and San Francisco receiving a disproportionate number of migrants from Texas and Louisiana).
 When multiple destinations were equidistant, chain migration played a larger role, with migrants following the path set by those before them.

 African Americans from the South also migrated to industrialized Southern cities, in addition to northward and westward to war-boom cities.
 There was an increase in Louisville's defense industries, making it a vital part of America's effort into World War II and Louisville's economy.
 Industries ranged from producing synthetic rubber, smokeless powders, artillery shells, and vehicle parts.
 Many industries also converted to creating products for the war effort, such as Ford Motor Company converting its plant to produce military jeeps.
 The company Hillerich & Bradsby initially made baseball bats and then converted their production into making gunstocks.

 During the war, there was a shortage of workers in the defense industry.
 African Americans took the opportunity to fill in the industries' missing jobs during the war, around 4.3 million intrastate migration and 2.1 million interstate migration in the Southern states.
 The defense industry in Louisville reached a peak of roughly over 80,000 employment.
 At first, job availability was not open for African Americans, but the growing need for jobs in the defense industry and the Fair Employment Practices Committee sign by Franklin D. Roosevelt, the Southern industries began to accept African Americans into the workplace.

 Migration patterns reflected network ties.
 Black Americans tended to go to locations in the North where other Black Americans had previously migrated.
 Per a 2021 study, "when one randomly chosen African American moved from a Southern birth town to a destination county, then 1.9 additional Black migrants made the same move on average."